Size and Location

 EXPLORATION (DISCOVERY ANNOUNCED, 2017)

 The ESJV property is an exploration-drilling-stage project consisting of 282 mining claims covering 147 km2 of prospective lands.
 The Éléonore South property is also located contiguously to west and south of the Sirios Resources Inc. (“Sirios”) Cheechoo property and is also contiguous to the north and west with property controlled by Newmont Goldcorp.
 The ESJV is accessible by helicopter from the mine’s airport or from other staging point along the mine road and located 12 km SE of the Newmont Goldcorp Éléonore gold mine.
-In 2018, Éléonore produced ~360,000 ounces of gold.
+For 2020, the Éléonore production outlook is ~360,000 ounces of gold.
 The nameplate capacity of the Éléonore mill is 7,500 tpd, currently operating below capacity.

 The late (2.61 billion year-old) tonalite is interpreted to be a mushroom shaped intrusion with a 450 to 500 m thick, roughly tabular top having a shallow to moderate dip to the south along its southern contact and a moderate dip to the west along its western contact (JT Prospect area).
 The current interpretation suggests the intrusion has not been overturned.
 The Contact Trend is interpreted to represent a decompression stockwork zone close to the top of the intrusion.
 This mineralized zone may extend downwards, parallel to, and below, the contact with the overlying metasedimentary country rocks.